Cervical Cancer Screening

 Primary Care Providers

-As a primary care provider, you are the first point of access for offering cervical cancer screening.
-Primary care physicians, nurse practitioners and nurses play a key role in taking pap tests.
+As a primary care provider, you are the first access point for offering cervical cancer screening.
+Primary care physicians, nurse practitioners, and nurses are key in offering cervical cancer screening.

 Your role in Cervical Cancer Screening includes:

-• Primary HPV testing: Taking an HPV test using liquid-based cytology to allow for reflex cytology to take place in the lab when required.
+• Primary HPV testing: Taking an HPV test using liquid-based cytology allows reflex cytology to occur in the lab when required.

 • Talk about it: Discuss cervical cancer screening with your patients who have a cervix at their next appointment.